11am to 6pm (water closes at 5:30); see Swim Facility Dates below for current swim season hours of operation.

-Picnic site reservations open District wide on Monday, May 17th.
-All picnic reservations will be by phone only (see below for more info).
+Picnic site reservations are open District wide.
+All picnic reservations will be by phone only.
 Picnics will not be reservable online.

 There are several reservable picnic areas outside the swim complex.
 For information, call 1-888-EBPARKS or 1-888-327-2757, press option 2.

 Cull Canyon is also on the Chabot-to-Garin Regional Trail, which is being developed between the two parks.
 The trail runs along Cull Canyon Rd, starting at Heyer Avenue, and drops down toward Cull Creek, paralleling Alameda County Flood Control property.
 It continues through Cull Canyon Regional Recreation area then heads north for six miles into East Bay Municipal Utility District property to EBMUD's Chabot Staging Area on Redwood Road (an EBMUD hiking permit is required for this section).
 From there the Willow View Trail leads into Anthony Chabot Regional Park.